eth-brownie/brownie/docs/core-types.rst

 Wei
 ===

 The :func:`Wei <brownie.convert.datatypes.Wei>` class is used when a value is meant to represent an amount of Ether.
-It is a subclass of ``int`` capable of converting strings, scientific notation and hex strings into wei denominated integers:
+It is a subclass of :py:class:`int <int>` capable of converting strings, scientific notation and hex strings into wei denominated integers:

 .. code-block:: python